 Raw mango sweet and sour chutney is a unique chutney from my grandmother’s recipes from Karwar.
 The NKGSB community of Karwar uses a lot of jaggery, coconut and red dry chillies in their cooking.
 This chutney scores high on the health quotient due to the combination of raw mango and jaggery.

-I have used a strong and aromatic hing called IRANI hing in the preparation of this chutney.
+I have used a strong and aromatic hing (asafoetida) called IRANI hing in the preparation of this chutney.
+If unavailable, substitute it with some other strong flavoured pickle hing.
 This chutney is unique in the sense that the ingredients used here are roasted which helps release their natural oils and thus give a sticky texture to the chutney and a longer shelf life!
 Again the Irani hing used here imparts a unique and absolutely delicious flavour to this chutney especially when the crystals are roasted in oil.

 This chutney can be prepared and stored in the refrigerator for a few days to be used as desired.
-Passed down to my mom by her mom and now presented by me to you all……Here goes the recipe….
+Passed down to my mom by her mom and now presented by me to you all.

 - 1/4 cup Raw Mango…… Cubed (3 pieces of 1 inch size each)

 - 4-5 Bedgi dry red chillies … Deseeded